 e.
 Following the rules contained in the Annex on the use of printing inks and quality assurance systems for plastic recycling processes

-Practically, this means having systems in place to ensure that food contact materials manufactured are consistently complying with the relevant food contact material regulations.
+Practically, this means having systems in place to ensure that food contact materials manufactured are consistently in compliance with the relevant food contact material regulations.

 The regulation does not refer to any standards or certification schemes (e.g. ISO 9000).
 Nevertheless, the application of a relevant ISO standard or a certified quality scheme could be used to implement GMP.